The Hills Have Eyes (1977 film): Marketing

 Locke told the Los Angeles Times that he expected the film's marketing campaign to cost twice or thrice the film's budget.
 Advertisements for The Hills Have Eyes claimed that a copy of the film had been added to the permanent collection of the New York Museum of Modern Art; in actuality, the copy of the film had been added to the museum's "study" collection rather than its more prestigious permanent collection.
 One of the museum's curators told the Los Angeles Times that he would prefer that the film's advertisements not mention the museum.

 Box office

 The film premiered on July 22, 1977, in Tucson, Arizona, where it earned $2 million by October 1977, the same month the film gained a wider release.
 The Hills Have Eyes ultimately earned $25 million, and was a greater box office success than The Last House on the Left.
-Craven noted that the film managed to break box office records at some of the individual theaters that it opened in.
+Craven noted that the film managed to break box office records at some of the individual theaters in which it opened.
 The film's gross was impeded by the financial success of the Burt Reynolds film Smokey and the Bandit (1977).
 Locke characterized the film as neither a huge hit nor a box-office bomb, and was pleased with the amount of money it generated.